dorota-alina/customer-api/index.md

 ## Create a customer

-With your API key and domain, you can proceed to creating a new customer.
+With your API key and domain, you can proceed to create a new customer.

 Navigate to the [Create a customer API](https://developer.revolut.com/docs/api-reference/merchant/#tag/Customers/operation/createCustomer) reference for details on what is required to make a call for adding a customer.